FDio/vpp/docs/gettingstarted/users/configuring/hugepages.rst

 .. note::

     If VPP is being run in a Virtual Machine (VM), the VM must have hugepage backing.
-When VPP is installed, it will attempt to overwrite existing hugepage setting.
-If the VM does not have hugepage backing, this will fail, but this may go unnoticed.
-When the VM is rebooted, on system startup, *'vm.nr_hugepages'* will be reapplied, will fail, and the VM will abort kernel boot, locking up the VM.
+When VPP is installed, it will attempt to overwrite existing the hugepage setting.
+If the VM does not have hugepage backing, the install will fail, but the failure may go unnoticed.
+When the VM is rebooted, on system startup, *'vm.nr_hugepages'* will be reapplied, and will fail, and the VM will abort kernel boot, locking up the VM.
 To avoid this scenario, ensure the VM has enough hugepage backing.